samugit83/ticket-scraper-node/README.md

 ## **Key Features**

 1. **Logging and Configuration:**
-   - Utilizes Python's `logging` module with a `RotatingFileHandler` to efficiently manage log files.
+   - Utilizes Python's `logging` module with a `RotatingFileHandler` to efficiently manage log files, logging files in: /home/ubuntu/ticket-scraper/backend/logs
    - Configures essential URLs and file paths for logging and parameter updates.

 2. **Proxy and User-Agent Management:**